microsoft/rushstack/api/rush-lib.rushconfiguration.commonscriptsfolder.md

 # RushConfiguration.commonScriptsFolder property

 The folder where automation scripts are stored.
 This is always a subfolder called "scripts" under the common folder.
-Example: "C:\\MyRepo\\common\\scripts"
+Example: `C:\MyRepo\common\scripts`

 **Signature:**
 ```javascript